Low Con Buildings Programme

 The supply air is now delivered through a long rigid silencer into the supply ducting, through ceiling or wall mounted supply registers, to all the habitable rooms resulting in whole house heat recovery ventilation.

-Nu Aire Heat Recovery
+Nu Aire MVHR Heat Recovery

-Nuaire Home Ventilation produce a variety of mechanical ventilation with heat recovery systems; from the simplest of systems right through to the ultimate in heat recovery with roof mounted solar collectors and solar air/water heating and solar cooling.
+MVHR - Mechanical Ventilation with Heat Recovery.
+Nuaire Home Ventilation produce a variety of Mechanical Ventilation with Heat Recovery Systems; from the simplest of systems right through to the ultimate in Heat Recovery with roof mounted solar collectors and solar air / water heating.

-The Facts Regarding MVHR Systems
+The Facts Regarding MVHR Heat Recovery Systems

 The importance of low noise levels.